-Mikania glomerata and Mikania laevigata (Asteraceae) are climbing vines common in subtropical forests of southern Brazil.
+Mikania glomerata (Spreng.) and Mikania laevigata (Schultz Bip.
+Ex Baker) (Asteraceae) are climbing vines common in subtropical forests of southern Brazil.
 These species have medicinal use with identical effects and are confused because of their similar morphology (Napimoga and Yatsuda, 2010).
 Molecular phylogeny separates these species, though, despite the evolutionarily closer proximity between them than to any other sampled species of the genus, with an estimated separation time of about 500,000 years only (Godoy et al. 2017).